moodle/devdocs/general/development/policies/codingstyle/index.md

 #### Assignment operator

-There should be one blank space before and after the assignment operator `=`.
+- One or more spaces are allowed before assignments.
+- One and only one space is allowed after assignments.

 <ValidExample>